 Russia is three years ahead of the United States in developing an engine for supersonic civil aviation.
 This was stated by Andrey Kozlov, General Director of the Central Institute of Aviation Motor Engineering named after P. I. Baranov.

-According to him, Russia is currently the sole leader in this area.
+According to him, Russia is currently the sole leader in this field.

-They [the USA] are about three years behind.
-The Americans scattered the project to startups, but could not put the individual "cubes" together.
+They [the US] are about three years behind.
+The Americans scattered the project across startups, but failed to put the individual "cubes" together.
 Because it is, indeed, a very complex, very high-tech thing.

 Kozlov clarified that the task is to ensure that the aircraft carries the maximum payload.
 To do this, it is necessary to lighten the engine as much as possible.
 Certain developments are already in place, for example, composite blades are significantly lighter than titanium ones.